Syringa josikaea: Taxonomy and former distribution

+Distribution and threats

+The Hungarian lilac is endemic to the Carpathians of Transylvania and western Ukraine.
+It occurs only in two populations in the Romanian Apuseni Mountains and the Ukrainian Carpathians, with only a handful locations known for each population.
+Most locations only consist of a limited number of individuals, estimated at less than 1000 for the Ukrainian population.
+However, the total number of individuals is difficult to estimate due to vigorous clonal reproduction, which seems to predominate over sexual reproduction.
+The species has declined in recent decades and is therefore listed as endangered, with populations continuing to decline.
+Threats are mainly anthropogenic in nature; the species suffers mainly from the destruction of its favoured habitats near streams and rivers due to road construction, river damming and habitat conversion.

 Cultivation and uses

 Growing conditions allow for cool to temperate climate and are fully frost hardy.
 The plant also grows in full sun to semi shade.
 Despite its continental European origin, it has proved to be surprisingly successful when cultivated in the oceanic extremes of northwestern Europe on the Faroe Islands and in arctic northern Norway north to Kirkenes.

 It has hybridised in cultivation with the closely related Syringa komarowii from China; the hybrid is named Syringa × josiflexa.